Diversity Immigrant Visa: Criticism and repeal efforts

 In 2013, the so-called "Gang of Eight" - a bi-partisan group of eight United States Senators - introduced a bill that would have comprehensively reformed the immigration system.
 The bill would have repealed the Diversity Immigrant Visa program.
 The legislation passed the Senate, but was defeated in the Republican-controlled House of Representatives amid Republican opposition.

 In 2017, Sayfullo Habibullaevich Saipov, who had immigrated from Uzbekistan on a diversity visa in 2010, killed eight and injured eleven when he drove his truck down a bike path in Lower Manhattan.
 In response, President Donald Trump, who had earlier called for a return to a "merit-based" immigration system, called for an end to the program.
 Following Trump's call to end the program, White House Press Secretary Sarah Huckabee Sanders, indicated that diversity visa lottery recipients lack thorough vetting, something Politifact rated as false, noting that all recipients of the visa undergo background checks, security screenings, and interviews by consular officers before arrival in the U.S.

 Process

 Requirements

-To enter the lottery, applicants must have been born in an eligible country, with two exceptions: the applicant may claim the spouse's country of birth instead if desired, or a parent's country of birth if neither parent was born in the applicant's country of birth and did not legally reside there when the applicant was born.
+To enter the lottery, applicants must be chargeable to an eligible country.
+The country of chargeability is the applicant's country of birth, with two exceptions: the applicant may claim the spouse's country of birth instead if desired, or a parent's country of birth if neither parent was born in the applicant's country of birth and neither parent legally resided there when the applicant was born.
 The applicant's country of residence or nationality is irrelevant to the lottery.
+In addition, applicants must have completed at least a high school education or at least two years of work experience in an occupation which requires at least two other years of training or experience.

-If selected in the lottery, to qualify for the immigrant visa, applicants must have completed at least a high school education or at least two years of work experience in an occupation which requires at least two other years of training or experience.
-They must also satisfy general requirements applicable to all immigrants, mainly related to health, criminal background and means of support.
+Applicants enter the lottery by completing a form on the Department of State website.
+The form asks for the applicant's name, gender, date and place of birth, country of chargeability, digital photograph, mailing address, country of residence, telephone number, email address, education level, and marital status; as well as the name, gender, date and place of birth, and digital photograph of the applicant's spouse and unmarried children under age 21 who are not U.S. citizens or U.S. permanent residents.
+In 2025, the Department of State added a fee of US$1 to enter the lottery.

-Each year, the Department of State publishes new instructions for applicants.
+Applicants selected in the lottery must also pay a fee to continue the process.
+To qualify for the immigrant visa, they must also satisfy general requirements applicable to all immigrants, mainly related to health, criminal background and means of support.